 I should’ve held out for a bigger insurance settlement.

 Neuralgia is agonizing.
 I struggle to find words that will explain its full awfulness.
 Misery.
 Agony.
 Torture.

 It’s like having a pickaxe slam into my head at random intervals twenty-four hours a day for close to a week, ten to twelve times a year.
 The pain is crazy-making.

 I function when it flares.
 I take my pills.
 I get up.
-I go out, I do things, I write.
-I don’t exercise much but I carry on with life albeit with a degree of bitching and moaning.
-But because I carry on, because I’m not prostrate and screaming, the people I encounter don’t think it’s that bad.
+I go out.
+I do things.
+I write.
+I don’t exercise much, but I do carry on with life (albeit with a degree of bitching and moaning).
+But because I carry on, because I’m not prostrate and screaming, people start to think it’s not that bad.

 And when I can’t pull it together, when I can’t rise above the pain to think much less function and beg off visits and plans, they get testy.
 There’s a downside to soldiering on.
 People fail to appreciate that there’s a struggle.